vmartin123/superheroes/README.md

-Swagger documentation
+- Swagger documentation

-it can be deployed in: http://localhost:8080/api/swagger-ui/index.html#/
+it can be deployed and tested in: http://localhost:8080/api/swagger-ui/index.html#/